OneWorldSchoolhouse/CodeStandards/languages/JavaScript/README.md

 ```

 ### Try
 * Try statements should be avoided whenever possible.
-Use an error paramter in callback functions or reject promises instead.
+Use an error parameter in callback functions or reject promises instead.

 _Try statements should have the following form:_
 ```
 try {
     // ...
-} catch (error: Error) {
+} catch (error) {
     // ...
 }

 try {
     // ...
-} catch (error: Error) {
+} catch (error) {
     // ...
 } finally {
     // ...